Artturi Lehkonen: Montreal Canadiens

 Lehkonen signed a three-year, entry-level contract with the Montreal Canadiens of the National Hockey League (NHL) on 8 May 2016.
 In his debut season with the team, he scored 18 goals across 73 games, with an additional 10 assists.
 He would manage 12 goals and 9 assists the following season.
 On 3 October 2018, Lehkonen scored the Canadiens' first goal of the 2018–19 season in a 3–2 overtime loss to the Toronto Maple Leafs.
 He would have a career-best 31 points in the final year of his entry-level contract.
 On 11 July 2019, the Canadiens re-signed Lehkonen to a two-year, $4.8 million contract extension.

 Lehkonen managed only seven goals and six assists during the pandemic-shortened 2020–21 season.
 The Canadiens qualified to the 2021 Stanley Cup playoffs in the final wildcard spot, and embarked on an unexpectedly deep run, defeating the Toronto Maple Leafs and the Winnipeg Jets in the first two rounds.
-On 24 June 2021, Lehkonen scored the series-clinching overtime goal in game 6 of the Stanley Cup Semifinals against the Vegas Golden Knights, allowing the Canadiens to advance to the Stanley Cup Finals for the first time since 1993.
+On 24 June 2021, Lehkonen scored the series-clinching overtime goal in game six of the Stanley Cup semifinals against the Vegas Golden Knights, allowing the Canadiens to advance to the Stanley Cup Final for the first time since 1993.
 Dubbed "the biggest goal for the Canadiens in nearly 30 years," it became a frequent topic of discussion around Lehkonen.
-Following the team's loss to the Tampa Bay Lightning in the Finals, the Canadiens re-signed Lehkonen to a one-year, $2.3 million contract extension.
+Following the team's loss to the Tampa Bay Lightning in the Cup Final, the Canadiens re-signed Lehkonen to a one-year, $2.3 million contract extension.

-Following the Finals appearance, the 2021–22 season saw the Canadiens perform historically poorly, resulting in the sacking of longtime general manager Marc Bergevin.
+Following the Cup Final appearance, the 2021–22 season saw the Canadiens perform historically poorly, resulting in the sacking of longtime general manager Marc Bergevin.
 At a time when most of the team's roster was judged to be underperforming, Lehkonen's strong defensive play attracted praise, and began to generate speculation that he would be traded as part of a team rebuild.
 Lehkonen when asked joked "he couldn't understand most of the trade talk in Montreal.
 He doesn't speak French."